spiral/docs/basics/quick-start.md

 }
 ```

 > We have added one filter and two sorting options to the grid.
-The pagination will be done using page limits.
+The pagination is done using page limits.

 Connect the bootloader to your method using `Spiral\DataGrid\GridFactory`: